PandaBacon21/hc_tech_talk_analytics/README.md

 When pulling the reports from your Zoom Event, clear the first rows of every file so that the column headers serve as the top row.

 See the ```get_dfs()``` function for the name requirements of the individual tabs of your xlxs (or csv) file.
 If using csv, just change the pandas function to read the csv properly.

+For obvious reasons, if you have unique polling questions, etc - you'll need to change those within the applicable sections in order to properly handle.